 You know what it’s like, I’m sure.
 You do your best work, take a step back and admire what you’ve achieved.
 You might even allow yourself a smug moment of pride in a job well done.

-And then someone comes along and tells you that it could be improved and your bubble bursts in a spray of soapy water.
+And then someone comes along and tells you that it could be improved.
+Your work is criticised and your bubble bursts in a spray of soapy water.

 Criticism was something that I dealt with on a regular basis back when I was a solicitor.
 Having my drafting torn to ribbons was all part of learning to be the best I could be.
 Even when my boss had got out of bed on the wrong side and was being over picky, I knew how to smile graciously, accept his suggestions and make the amendments, if not with a glad heart then at least in a reasonable spirit.